 - What effect is this having on my credit?

 Sometimes it takes outside help to get customers to “feed” your business with the money that you are owed for the work you have done.
 Without money coming in, your business can starve.
 The same is true if you’re on the other side: if you owe money, sometimes you need help to “stop the bleeding.”
 We can help whether you are trying to collect on debts owed or whether you are trying to defend against an unreasonable debt.
-Contact our office for a Free Consultation with one of our Business Attorneys.
+Contact our office for a consultation with one of our Business Attorneys.